-OPTION GRANTS IN LAST FISCAL YEAR
+Individual Grants

-Individual Grants Options Granted (1) % of Total Options Granted to Employees in Fiscal Year (2) Exercise or Base Price Per Share (3) Expiration Date Grant Date Present Value (4) Bradford C. Bowman 40,000 100% \$ 8.25 10/15/06 \$ 188,387
+Options Granted to Employees in

+Exercise or Fiscal Year (2) Base Price Per Share (3) Granted (1) Expiration Date Present Value (4)

+100% \$ 8.25 Bradford C. Bowman 40,000 10/15/06 \$ 188.387

-- (1) Options granted under the 1994 Plan during fiscal 1996.
-Options are granted at fair market value at date of grant exercisable in a series of three (3) equal and successive annual installments over the optionee's period of service with the Company, measured from the grant date, with the first installment exercisable one year from the grant date.
-Each option has a maximum term of 10 years, subject to earlier termination in the event of the optionee's termination of employment with the Company. - A total of 40,000 options were granted to employees, including executive officers, for the fiscal year ended December 31, 1996.
-(3) The exercise price may be paid in cash, in shares of Common Stock valued at fair market value on the exercise date or in a combination of cash and stock.
+(1)Options granted under the 1994 Plan during fiscal 1996.
+Options are granted at fair market value at date of grant exercisable in a series of three (3) equal and successive annual installments over the optionee's period of service with the Company, measured from the grant date, with The first installment exercisable one year from the grant date.
+Each option has a maximum term of 10 years, subject to earlier termination in the event of the optionee's termination of employment with the Company.

+- A total of 40,000 options were granted to employees, including executive (2) officers, for the fiscal year ended December 31, 1996. - (3) The exercise price may be paid in cash, in shares of Common Stock valued at fair market value on the exercise date or in a combination of cash and stock.
 The Compensation Committee (the "Committee") may permit payment of all or part of applicable withholding taxes due upon exercise of the option by withholding of shares, valued at the fair market value of the Company's Common Stock on the date of exercise, otherwise issuable upon exercise of the option.
 The Committee may also grant options in exchange for the cancellation of options previously granted and the purchase price of shares subject to such new options, which will be as determined by the Committee, and may be lower than the exercise price of the canceled options. - (4) Represents grant date valuation computed under the Black-Scholes option pricing model adapted for use in valuing stock options.
 The actual value, if any, that may be realized will depend on the excess of the stock price over the exercise price on the date the option is exercised, so there can be no assurance that the value realized will be at or near the value estimated by the Black-Scholes model.
 Grant date values were determined based in part on the following assumptions: risk-free rate of return of 6%, no dividend yield, time of exercise of 5 years, and annualized volatility of 60% (based on historical stock prices since December 14, 1994, the date of the Company's initial public offering.)